mtribaldos/ansible-for-pythonistas-talk/PITCHME.md

 ##### The pythonic approach
 ### What about Fabric?

+- Writing infrastructure code in Python
+- Viable for deployment, not for configuration managing
 - Suitable for small environments
-- Writing infrastructure code in Python

 ```python
 # ~/fabfile.py